gerdm/gerdm.github.io/content/posts/bocd-beta-bernoulli/index.md

 [^def-rlp]

-Armed with our conditional prior definition, we seek to determine the probability of each possible value of the lookback.
+Armed with our conditional prior definition, we now determine the probability of each possible value of the lookback.
-We observe that, at time $t$,
+Observe that, at time $t$,
 {{< math >}}$\ell_t \in \{0, 1, \ldots, t\}${{< /math >}}.
 Following a Bayesian formulation, we seek to determine the *posterior mass* of the lookback conditioned on the history up to time $t$.